bufferapp/diggdigg/digg-digg/readme.txt

 === Digg Digg ===
-Contributors: joelg87, flipstorm
+Contributors: joelg87, flipstorm, andy7629
 Tags: digg digg, buffer, digg, google, google+1, plus one, tweet, twitter, facebook, share, like, stumbleupon, social sharing, linkedin, reddit, pinterest
 Requires at least: 2.3
 Tested up to: 3.3.1
-Stable tag: 5.2.6
+Stable tag: 5.2.7

 Your all in one share buttons plugin.
 Add a floating bar with share buttons to your blog.
 Just like Mashable!